-This memorandum includes information to assist the Mid-Atlantic Fishery Management Council's (Council's) Scientific and Statistical Committee (SSC) and Mackerel, Squid, and Butterfish (MSB) Monitoring Committee in reviewing the previously approved 2022 catch and landings limits for Atlantic chub mackerel (Scomber colias), as well as the other management measures which can be modified through the annual specifications process.
+This memorandum includes information to assist the Mid-Atlantic Fishery Management Council's (Council's) Scientific and Statistical Committee (SSC) and Mackerel, Squid, and Butterfish (MSB) Monitoring Committee in recommending 2022-2025 catch and landings limits for Atlantic chub mackerel (Scomber colias), as well as the other management measures which can be modified through the annual specifications process.

-Additional information on fishery performance and past management measures can be found in the 2021 Chub Mackerel Fishery Information Document and the 2021 Chub Mackerel Fishery Performance Report developed by advisors.1
+Additional information on fishery performance and past management measures can be found in the 2022 Chub Mackerel Fishery Information Document and the 2022 Chub Mackerel Fishery Performance Report developed by advisors.1

-The Council approved 2020-2022 catch and landings limits for Atlantic chub mackerel (Table 1) in March 2019 based on the SSC's acceptable biological catch (ABC) recommendations.
+The Council approved 2020-2022 catch and landings limits for Atlantic chub mackerel in March 2019 based on the SSC's acceptable biological catch (ABC) recommendations (Table 1).
 These measures were implemented through Amendment 21 to the MSB Fishery Management Plan (FMP) and became effective in September 2020 (85 Federal Register 47103).
-The SSC, Monitoring Committee, and Council reviewed these measures in the fall of 2020 and recommended no changes for 2021.
+The SSC, Monitoring Committee, and Council reviewed these measures in 2020 and 2021 and recommended no changes.

-During their September 2021 meeting, the SSC will review their previously recommended 2022 ABC and consider if revisions are necessary.
-The Monitoring Committee will then meet to review and, if appropriate, recommend changes to the previously approved 2022 annual catch limit (ACL), annual catch target (ACT), and total allowable landings limit (TAL), and other management measures which can be modified through the annual specifications process.
+During their May 2022 meeting, the SSC will consider chub mackerel ABCs for 2023-2025.
+The Monitoring Committee will then meet to recommend annual catch limits (ACLs), annual catch targets (ACTs), and total allowable landings limits (TALs) for 2023-2025, and other management measures which can be modified through the annual specifications process.

-The Council will meet in October 2021 to review the recommendations of the SSC and Monitoring Committee, as well as input from advisors.
-They will then consider revising their previously approved catch and landings limits for 2022, and any other management measures which can be modified through the annual specifications process.
+The Council will meet in June 2022 to review the recommendations of the SSC and Monitoring Committee, as well as input from advisors.
+They will then recommend catch and landings limits and other management measures for 2023-2025.